henrygab/BusPirate5-firmware/src/deps/saferotp/README.md

 Development for mere mortals can be expensive, as any mistake may make the board unusable (one-time programmable).
-Alternatively, development becomes very slow work, as each instruction must be carefully tested.
+Alternatively, development may become very slo, as each write must be manually and carefully reviewed.

 Having a set of well-tested higher-level APIs can greatly reduce this burden.
+Having the ability to easily virtualize the OTP data is just amazing!

 ## Complexity